Mobile Search Menu

 Just how grandma used to decorate is the motto The Traditionalist lives by.
 They're devoted to classic styles, revel in the customs of the holiday, like hanging wreaths and decorating with candy canes.
 They get out the tape measurer to strewn a garland and wreath on and above the mantle in the same place each season.
 Updates are added via natural, classic poinsettias and paperwhites.
 A few new decorative pieces may be bought that build on an established classic style.
 Shabby stockings will be updated in a similar red and white Santa style.
 Their holiday possessions emit nostalgia, unlocking memories they hope to build on.

-Valerie Ghitelman, vice president of product development, sourcing, and design of 1-800-Flowers.com is a Traditionalist because of her love of holiday nostalgia.
-“My sense of style is born from being surrounded by items that have history and a story to tell,” she says.
-“I am inspired by old-world culture, workmanship, and repurposing beautiful things from the past that had a purpose.
-There is a romantic charm that surrounds such possessions.”
+Valerie Ghitelman, former vice president of product development, sourcing, and design of 1-800-Flowers.com, is a Traditionalist because of her love of holiday nostalgia.
+“My sense of style is born from being surrounded by items that have history and a story to tell," she says.
+"I am inspired by old-world culture, workmanship, and repurposing beautiful things from the past that had a purpose.
+There is a romantic charm that surrounds such possessions."

 Best gifts for the Traditionalist